Code-Institute-Submissions/abdullahjr0-MS1/README.md

 #### About Us Page

-*  A summary about AJR Fitness
+*  A summary about AJR Fitness.
 *  Improving UX with a testimonials section of three different happy customers and their stories and an added picture.

 ####  Services Page